 Dr. Wiles has served as pastor of churches in Oklahoma, Alabama, and Texas.
-In August 2001, he was called as the pastor of First Baptist Church of Arlington, Texas, following six years at First Baptist Church of Huntsville, Ala.
+In August 2001, he was called as the pastor of First Baptist Church of Arlington, Texas, following six years at First Baptist Church of Huntsville, Alabama.

 After years of leading mission teams to Mexico, Europe, Costa Rica, Asia, and Africa, Dr. Wiles and his wife, Cindy, led FBC Arlington to establish Restore Hope, a church-based mission network that provides training for cross-cultural workers and equips churches in sending them to the field.
 Their leadership in the church-based approach in mission sending was recognized when they were awarded the 2007 George W. Truett Award for Excellence in Ministry by the Baptist Standard and Baylor University at the 2007 meeting of the Baptist General Convention of Texas.
-Dr. Wiles currently serves as a member of the Board of Directors for Restore Hope.
+Dr. Wiles currently serves as a member of the board of directors for Restore Hope.

 He and Cindy have two children, Hannah and Josiah, and three grandchildren.
 He enjoys playing golf, watching others play golf, and spending time with his family.